The ICD Support Group is for adults and children with ICDs and their families.

 Membership is free

 Membership is free of charge.
-If you would like to join the Support Group or connect with Group members.
+If you would like to join the group or to connect with members – please email Tracy Egan.